Hewlett-Packard 9100A: History

-Thanks to its high speed of operations which was an order of magnitude faster than competitors – addition or subtraction took just 2 ms, multiplication 22 ms and division 27 ms – the device could quickly execute not just regular trigonometric functions (330 ms) or logarithms (130 ms) but many iterative computations when following a program.
+Thanks to its high speed operation an order of magnitude faster than competitors – addition or subtraction took just 2 ms, multiplication 22 ms and division 27 ms – the device could quickly execute not just regular trigonometric functions (330 ms) or logarithms (130 ms) but many iterative computations when following a program.
 This made the 9100A the first scientific calculator by the modern definition, and also marked the beginning of Hewlett-Packard's long history of using Reverse Polish notation (RPN) entry on their calculators.

-Due to the similarities of the machines, Hewlett-Packard was ordered to pay about in royalties to Olivetti after copying some of the features adopted in the Programma 101, like the magnetic card and the architecture.
+Due to the similarities of their machines, Hewlett-Packard was ordered to pay about in royalties to Olivetti after copying some of the features adopted from the Programma 101, like the magnetic card and the architecture.